Swapnil-Narendra-Patil/Stock-App/README.md

 # Stock Dashboard

-## Disclaimer: The API for this website is hosted on a free public server so it might take few minutes to fetch data and load the site
+## Disclaimer: The API for this website is hosted on a free public server so it might take few minutes (Usually 2 minutes) to fetch data and load the site

 ## Overview